Blackjack Switch

 "Switch" strategy

-Many of the "switch / don't switch" decisions are very difficult.
-Fortunately, there's
+Many of the “switch / don't switch” decisions are very difficult.
+Fortunately, there's a convenient

-calculator" on the web page listed above;
+“switch calculator” on the web page listed above; input the values

-tell you whether to switch or not.
-Make sure you put the right values in
+of your two hands and click “switch” - the calculator will tell you whether to switch or not.
+Make sure you put the right values in the right boxes and in

-the right boxes and in the right order - it's easy to make the mistake of getting them mixed up and making
+the right order - it's easy to make the mistake of getting them mixed up and making the incorrect play.

-be impossible to play the game correctly without it, unless you managed to memorize each one of the many,
+This is a quite indispensable little tool - it would be impossible to play the game correctly without it, unless you managed to memorize each one of the

-many combinations, which would be quite a task.
+many, many combinations, which would be quite a task.

-BJ Switch expected value charts for the information you'll need to do this.
+BJ Switch expected value charts for the

 Recommended casinos